How To Rename the User: "Unknown User" as the Content Creator Caused by User Deletion

 A deleted user is shown as Unknown User (username) in Confluence.
 This KB will provide steps on how to change this appearance.

-This KB will only be useful when Unknown User (username) is displayed as a result of user deletion (perhaps from LDAP side).
+This KB will only be useful when Unknown User (username) is displayed as a result of user deletion (from External Directory side).
 For missing users after an XML import on please use this documentation instead: User mentions appear as Broken link after XML import

 You can delete a user from Confluence if they have not yet added or edited any content on the site.
 Such content includes pages and blog posts, and edits and comments on existing pages.